Himolde-IBE110/Labs/Security/README.md

 When the key is smaller than the input, you reapply it until you reach the end of input.
 XOR cracking is often based on frequency analysis.

-### Exercise 3: Calculate XOR encryption
+### Exercise 3: XOR encryption
 Open the site http://xor.pw/# .
 Test the properties of the XOR cipher by encrypting a text and decrypting the output.
-In particular, verify this: (B ⊕ A) ⊕ A = B ⊕ 0 = B
+In particular, verify that: (B ⊕ A) ⊕ A = B ⊕ 0 = B

 ## Assimetric cryptography
 The RSA algorithm is an asymmetric encryption algorithm.
 Also called public-key encryption, uses two separate keys: one **public** to encrypt and one **private** to decrypt.
 Anyone in possession of the public key can encrypt a message that only the proven private key owner can read.
 RSA was the first algorithm that demonstrated this concept.
 Its security assumptions are based on complexity theory: calculating the product of two prime numbers is easy (polynomial time), but there is no efficient algorithm for factoring them back.

-### Exercise 3: Calculate XOR encryption
+### Exercise 4: RSA encryption
 Enter the site:
 http://cobweb.cs.uga.edu/~dme/csci6300/Encryption/Crypto.html
 Generate a pair of keys and use them to encrypt and decrypt a message.
+Verify that a message encrypted with a public key can only be decrypted with its private key, and viceversa.

 See more about encryption here: https://www.khanacademy.org/computing/computer-science/cryptography/modern-crypt/v/rsa-encryption-part-4